moq-wg/moq-transport/draft-ietf-moq-transport.md

 cases where the authorization is required at the track level.
 The value is an ASCII string.

+#### SUBSCRIBER_PRIORITY Parameter

+The SUBSCRIBER_PRIORITY parameter (key 0x03) allows a subscriber to specify the priority of a subscription relative to other subscriptions in the same session.
+Lower numbers get higher priority and values range from 0 to 255 inclusive.
+More details on priorities are documented in {{}}

 ## CLIENT_SETUP and SERVER_SETUP {#message-setup}

 The `CLIENT_SETUP` and `SERVER_SETUP` messages are the first messages exchanged